DaemonForge/DayzSA-ReduceCarDamage/README.md

-    "dmgModifier": 0.8,  //This is the Damage Multiplier for the Vehicle Damage "plyrdmgModifier": 0.8, //This is the Damage Multiplier for the Player Damage "mindmg": 1350,  //This is the minimum damage that the vehicle has to take before taking any damage "subtractmindmg": 1 //1 Enabled/0 Disabled if enabled it subtracts the minimum damage from the Vehicle before calculating the damage output
+    "dmgModifier": 0.8,  //This is the Damage Multiplier for the Vehicle Damage "plyrdmgModifier": 0.8, //This is the Damage Multiplier for the Player Damage "mindmg": 1350,  //This is the minimum damage that the vehicle has to take before taking any damage "subtractmindmg": 1, //1 Enabled/0 Disabled if enabled it subtracts the minimum damage from the Vehicle before calculating the damage output
-}
+    "logcrashes": 0 //1 Enabled/0 Disabled if enabled it will log all crashes to the script.log file }
 ```